-- 8 core units plus - 4 elective units
+- 8 core units plus - 4 elective units (including the two specified elective units)

 Total number of units =12

 A Statement of Attainment will be issued to those who do not complete the full qualification listing any units that they have successfully completed.
 The table below sets out the core and elective units for this course.